-This article provides information on how to recover iPhone photos and other files from your iOS device backups.
+This article provides information on how to recover iPhone photos and videos and other files from your iOS device backups.
 This can be particularly useful if you accidentally deleted some iPhone photos or your iPhone is inaccessible, and you wish to check what files can be salvaged from a backup created when you last connected your device to your computer.

 How to Recover Photos from a backup of your iPhone: